azimia404/Weather-web/README.md

 npm install react-scripts --save-dev npm start
 ```

+To learn more about npm, follow down the README
 ## Contributing:
 We welcome contributions to our Weather App Website!
 If you're interested in contributing, here's how you can get started: